How to Bake a Painted Mug to Make it Dishwasher Safe

 - Ceramic Mug

 The main reason for baking a painted mug is to make the paint permanent and the mug dishwasher safe.
 This tutorial is for ceramic mugs.
 Consider going to a thrift store for a large and inexpensive selection.
-You can use oil based paint markers or oil based paints, or any paint recommended for glass or ceramics.
+You can use oil based paint markers (affiliate link) or oil based paints, or any paint recommended for glass or ceramics.
+This is also called enamel paint.
+Enamel paint is oil based and is usually glossy.
+You can find a great selection of colors at any craft store.
+If you have doubts, read the label and description.
+It will usually say, “dishwasher safe”.

 I laid out some paper and let my daughter unleash her creativity!
 She is 6 years old and thought this was the coolest craft because of her special morning routine.
 When she was finished, I followed these easy steps: